joekarl/fastsync/README.md

 fastsync
 ========

-Simplified version of Async but streamlined to be small and fast.
+Simple flow control library with no dependencies and streamlined to be small and fast.
+Designed in the same lineage as caolan's async/nimble libraries (ie this is NOT a promise library).

+Works in the browser or in node.js.
+Minified it is 814 bytes.

 Covers 4 basic use cases: